Wellstein-lab/singleCellLongReadAnalysis/bin/CountProteinDomainsPerExperiment.md

 2. Run the `countDomainPerExperiment.sh` script

+The countDomainPerExperiment.sh bash shell script expects two positionally specific arguments.
-Two arguments positional, the first the directory to where the experiment files may be found.
+The first should be the directory to where the experiment files with the specific open reading frames, linearized without carriage returns in the amino acid sequence, may be found.
-The second argument is the protein sequence to be counted.
+The second argument is the protein sequence in the format specified in step 1.

 Regarding the experiment files.
 The expectation is that there are files in that directory that end in linear_aa.fa and were produced by another script that prepared the Open Reading Frames.
 Sometimes called by the program, CPAT, these are all the open reading frames possible to be called given the molecular sequence of the long read mRNA.